-- 4.44 Potentially incompatible developments adversely affecting safeguarded sites (those outside of Policy DM 8 clauses 1 & 2) are required to have regard to whether proposals would impair the operation of safeguarded facilities.
-As with DM 7 the 'or' after each clause indicates that only one clause needs to be satisfied.
-However, in practice it will make sense for proposals for nonexempt development types to consider clauses 4,5 and 7 before clauses 3 and 6. - 4.45 Proposals applicable under either of Policy DM 8 clauses 4, 5 and 7 below will need to provide assessment information, as appropriate to the nature and scale of the proposed development, in a Minerals and Waste Infrastructure Assessment.
-The Assessment will need to satisfy the following clauses:
+- 4.39 Potentially incompatible developments proposed on safeguarded sites (those outside of Policy DM 8 clauses 1 & 2) are required to have regard to whether proposals would impair the operation of safeguarded facilities.
+As with DM 7 the 'or' after each clause indicates that each need to be considered.
+However, in practice it will make sense for proposals for non-exempt development types to consider clauses 4 and 5 before clause 3 (replacement capacity). - 4.40 Proposals applicable under either of Policy DM 8 clauses 4 & 5 below will need to provide assessment information, as appropriate to the nature and scale of the proposed development, in a Minerals and Waste Infrastructure Assessment: